timescale/docs/cloud/high-availability.md

 Any missing data writes are retrieved from backup and replayed on the new primary, to account for any lag at the time of failure.
-Because replicas are asynchronous, it is possible that not all data is captured, so there might be some small amount of data loss.
+Because replicas are asynchronous, it is possible that not all data is captured, so there might be a small amount of data loss.

 When this occurs, connections to the original, failed database are closed and need to be reopened.
 The entire process usually takes a few seconds.
 Timescale